MicrosoftDocs/Viva/workplace-analytics-insights/assign-licenses.md

 Alternatively, you can assign licenses as follows:

-* [Assign licenses to one or more security groups](#to-assign-licenses-to-security-groups) as an Azure Active Directory global admin
+* [Assign licenses to one or more security groups](#to-assign-licenses-to-security-groups) as an Azure AD global admin
 * [Assign licenses with PowerShell](assign-licenses-pshell.md) as a global Microsoft 365 admin

 ## To assign licenses to individual users